310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 Yes!
 I’ve been working out!
-I used to be against working out[^11], since I was afraid I wouldn’t grow any taller, but—
+I used to be against working out, since I was afraid I wouldn’t grow any taller, but—[^1]

 Oh, I’m in the Basketball Club, so!
 That’s why it’s better if I could grow taller!